Master of Public Health Degree

 needed to succeed in careers that bridge medicine and public health.

-Also check out pictures of our new building as it continues to progress.
+Also, check out pictures of our new building in Abilene!

 The 42 credit hour MPH program is designed to be completed in two years, depending

 upon a student's course selection; with a maximum of 15 credits per semester and lasting

 no more than 5 years.
 In addition, the MPH program includes a practicum and culminating

 experience as part of the school's practice based learning.